SuperThunder/COEN424-AWS-Project/backend/README.md

 # Setup (from nothing)
 1. Setup a python virtualenv and install the requirements
 1. Deploy the OpenSearch cluster separately (see backend-opensearch CDK app)
+1. Create a CodeStar connection to the Github repo
+1. Put the ARN of the CodeStar connection in cicd/cicd_stack.py
 1. Run `cdk synth` in the backend directory
 1. Run `cdk deploy cicd` to deploy the CICD pipeline
 1. Run `cdk deploy backend` to deploy the actual backend